Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Related Work

+\textbf{Unsupervised speech unit discovery.} Unsupervised unit discovery has also been studied in the speech domain, where the speech data includes both acoustic and language information.
+Wav2vec 2.0 \cite{baevski2020wav2vec} encodes the raw input using a convolutional neural network.
+Then, it learns units in the representation by discretizing the output of the feature encoder using product quantization \cite{jegou2010product}.
+HuBERT \cite{hsu2021hubert} follows the same architecture as Wav2vec 2.0 but they discover acoustic units leveraging K-means algorithm.
+Authors in \cite{tjandra2020transformer} extract subword units given speech audio by a variational autoencoder with a finite set of discrete latent variables (aka limited codebook) called vector quantized variational autoencoder (VQ-VAE) \cite{van2017neural}.

-\textbf{Subword Discovery Algorithms.} This set of algorithms have become a standard component of NLP models in recent years.
-Byte-Pair-Encoding (BPE) \cite{sennrich-etal-2016-neural} is an iterative algorithm which merges the two consecutive tokens with the highest frequency in every step until it reaches the desired vocabulary size.
-Word-piece \cite{schuster2012japanese}, sentence-piece \cite{kudo2018sentencepiece} and unigram LM \cite{kudo-2018-subword} are other similar subword tokenization algorithms.
-In contrast to these methods, which mostly use local statistical information of the data, our model is trained over complete sentences to learn a sophisticated representation.
-Moreover, as we stated previously, we learn abstract continuous units which are not limited to segmentations of the string and are not explicitly mapped to subwords.
+\textbf{Subword discovery algorithms.} This set of algorithms have become a standard component of NLP models in recent years.
+Byte-Pair-Encoding (BPE) \citep{sennrich-etal-2016-neural} iteratively merges the two consecutive tokens with the highest frequency.
+Word-piece \citep{schuster2012japanese}, sentence-piece \citep{kudo2018sentencepiece} and unigram LM \citep{kudo-2018-subword} are other similar subword tokenization algorithms.
+In contrast to these methods, which mostly use local statistical information of the data, our model is trained over complete sentences to learn an abstract sophisticated representation.